pedrozavalat/saviia-lib/README.md

 This command checks the codebase for linting issues and outputs any problems that need to be addressed.

 ## Contributing
 If you're interested in contributing to this project, please follow the contributing guidelines.
+By contributing to this project, you agree to abide by its terms.
 Contributions are welcome and appreciated!

-Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
-By contributing to this project, you agree to abide by its terms.

 ## License